-We illustrate the potential of Λ and Υ indicators on a climate change experiment used in the CMIP5 framework for the IPCC AR5 report (Collins et al., 2013).
-To explore the climate change of the next century, the IPCC has developed four different scenarios, defined in terms of radiative evolution and corresponding to a concentration of greenhouse gases year by year between

-- 20 2006 and 2100 and extended until 2300.
+We illustrate the potential of $\Lambda$ and $\Upsilon$ indicators on a climate change experiment used in the CMIP5 framework for the IPCC AR5 report (Collins et al., 2013).
+To explore the climate change of the next century, the IPCC has developed four different scenarios, defined in terms of radiative evolution and corresponding to a concentration of greenhouse gases year by year between 2006 and 2100 and extended until 2300.
 Here we consider two scenarios: i) the low emission scenario (RCP2.6) leading to a radiative balance of 2.6 W/m2 in 2100 with a peak at 3W/m2 and a decreasing trend ii) the higher emission scenario (RCP8.5) predicting an increase up to 8.5W/m2 in 2100.
-The effect of such greenhouse gases perturbations are well known for some observables, e.g. the global temperature increase ranges from 1±0.4 °C to 3.7±0.7 °C in the last part of the period 2081-2100 (Collins et al., 2013). - 25
+The effect of such greenhouse gases perturbations are well known for some observables, e.g. the global temperature increase ranges from 1±0.4 °C to 3.7±0.7 °C in the last part of the period 2081-2100 15 (Collins et al., 2013).

-We focus on the daily horizontal winds at 700 hPa (u{700}, v{700}) obtained from the IPSLCM5-LR model, where LR stands for low resolution.
+We focus on the daily horizontal winds at 700 hPa $(u{700}, v{700})$ obtained from the IPSLCM5-LR model.
 This model is developed by the Institut Pierre-Simon Laplace with several laboratories.
 It consists of several components : atmosphere (LMDZ), ocean (NEMO), continent (ORCHIDEE) and sea-ice (LIM).
-For LMDZ , a spatially resolution is of and ORCHIDEE, the spatial resolution is 3.75° X 1.875° in longitude and latitude respectively with 39 verti-

-30 cally levelsand, for NEMO, a spatially resolution.
-For NEMO, the resolution is of about 2° , with a higher latitudinal resolution of $0,5^{\circ}$ in the equatorial ocean, and 31 vertically vertical levels.
+For LMDZ, a spatially resolution is of 3.75 X 1.875 in longitude and latitude respectively with 39 vertically levels and, for NEMO, a spatially resolution of about 2°, with a higher latitudinal resolution of 0,5° in the equatorial ocean, and 31 vertically levels.
 ORCHIDEE takes into account the evolution of the lands (urbanization, forests, agriculture) (Dufresne et al., 2013).
 We chose the 700 hPa (about 3km) because it has been recognized as the best level for tracking the coherent atmospheric structures as shortwaves, extra-tropical cyclones and convective storms, since they are all advected, in first approximation, by 700 hPa horizontal winds (Mölders and Kramm, 2014).
-We have also performed robustness tests by considering the Medium Resolution (MR) version of the IPSLCM5 model (2.5° X 1.25° in longitude and latitude for LMDZ and ORCHIDEE while the resolution of other models is the same as LR).
-These tests are